jaericho/jaericho.github.io/_posts/2015-05-11-Windows-Loses-IP-After-vMotion.md

 tags: [IP, vMotion, vmware, Windows]
 ---

-I’ve been fighting a very annoying bug with a couple of my Windows servers.
+I've been fighting a very annoying bug with a couple of my Windows servers.

-They would lose their static IP address after being vmotion’d and go back to DHCP.
-The easy workaround was to disable DRS on those specific VMs which we did, but that doesn’t fix anything.
+They would lose their static IP address after being vmotion'd and go back to DHCP.
+The easy workaround was to disable DRS on those specific VMs which we did, but that doesn't fix anything.

 I thought for sure that the issue was at the VM level, but it turns out that after upgrading from `5.1 Patch 2 (1743533)` to `5.1 Patch 7 (2583090)` the issue has cleared up.